willdurand/willdurand.github.io/_posts/2020-09-22-feature-flags-in-real-life.md

 cannot target specific users or things like that, but it is what we use the most on AMO.

-For example, we have switches that act as [kill switches](https://en.wikipedia.org/wiki/Kill_switch) to quickly react to potential outages in production.
+For example, we have switches that act as [emergency switches](https://en.wikipedia.org/wiki/Kill_switch) to quickly react to potential outages in production.
 Our kinda monolithic server-side application talks to some smaller services and if one of them goes crazy, we can quickly